How to Compile PHP Modules

 Use phpize

-to generate the configuration files.
-During this process, be sure to specify the PHP version you are using.
+to generate the configuration file.
+During this process, make sure to specify the PHP version you are using.
 For example, if you are using PHP 8.3, run the following command:

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/phpize

-Configure the build options and specify the PHP configuration path.
+Configure the compilation options and specify the PHP configuration path.

 ./configure --with-php-config=${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php-config